Dennis Quaid Movies

 Dennis Quaid (1954-) has been starring in movies for almost the last forty years.
 His first breakthrough role was in 1979’s Breaking Away.
 In 1980 he appeared with his brother, Randy, in the western The Long Riders.
 In the 1980s and early 1990s he appeared in three movies with his wife at the time, Meg Ryan.
 In 2002, Quaid received a Golden Globe nomination for his role in Far From Heaven.
 In 2004 he starred in his biggest box office hit, The Day After Tomorrow.

 His IMDb page shows over 100 acting credits since 1975.
-In the table below Ultimate Movie Rankings ranks 63 of his movies in 6 different sortable columns.
+In the table below Ultimate Movie Rankings ranks his movies in 6 different sortable columns.
 Television roles, cameos, shorts and straight to DVD movies were not included in the rankings.

 Dennis Quaid in The Day After Tomorrow (2004)